empathic-ai/altimit/README.md

 Features of Altimit include:

+• Automatic Replication: Just specify the data you want replicated and Altimit handles the rest.

 • Distributed computing: Built-in mesh networking for creating large-scale simulations.

 • Serialization: Efficiently cache data for game and business logic.